ethanpost/quizk.ing/Great_Books_Classics/The_Agamemnon_by_Aeschylus.md

 A) They are the main antagonists

-B) They provide commentary and context
+B) They fight alongside Agamemnon

-C) They are Clytemnestra's servants
+C) They provide commentary and context

-D) They fight alongside Agamemnon
+D) They are Clytemnestra's servants

 ---

-B
+They provide commentary and context

 ///